How to Make Overwatch Run Better – Easy Steps to Follow

 Check the game resolution if it’s 1280 x 720, then it’s fine but if it’s low or higher than that and you are experiencing lags and issues while playing the game then open the Graphics quality tab and set the layout to low.

 How to make Overwatch runs smoother and faster even on a low-end Video card or PC

-There are different parts of graphics that need to be focused on when we are improving in Overwatch to makes its gameplay smoother.
+There are different parts of graphics that need to be focused on when we are improving in Overwatch to make its gameplay smoother.
 So let’s get started with the basic ones: